Ghstz/FusionAPI-Chat-Example/README.md

 # FusionAPI-Chat-Example
-This is an unoffical FusionAPI chat example made in c#
+This is an unofficial FusionAPI chat example made in c#